 Parathyroid lump treatment

 Parathyroid lumps can be diagnosed via a blood test that checks for increased levels of the parathyroid hormone.
 There are also other signs that you may have a parathyroid lump which are the result of elevated parathyroid hormone levels.
-These include abnormal levels of phosphorus and calcium in the blood.
-In mild cases of parathyroid lumps, your parathyroid lump specialist might monitor the condition rather than perform surgery.
-There are also medications that can be prescribed for the condition, including hormone replacement therapy for postmenopausal women, or calcimimetics to reduce the secretion of the parathyroid hormone.
+These include abnormal levels of phosphate and calcium in the blood.
+In mild cases of parathyroid lumps, your parathyroid lump specialist might monitor the condition rather than perform surgery depending on your general health.
+There are also medications called calcimimetics to reduce the secretion of the parathyroid hormone - these are usually a temporary measure.

 Parathyroid lumps can cause a condition called hyperparathyroidism, which can result in kidney stones and bone fractures.
 For this reason, other tests can involve looking for kidney stones with an imaging test (x-ray, ultrasound or CT scan) and checking your bone density.